browser icon

 D10 Leleuvia Island Resort

 Dec 8.
-We arrived at Leleuvia, a coral cay in the Lomaiviti archipelago in the morning.
-But I did not get off till 1 pm as I had a training session with Lu: I want to build up muscles and improve mobility through appropriate exercise.
-The picturesque island has a resort and is popular among beachcombers and kite surfers.
+We arrived at Leleuvia, a coral cay in Lomaiviti Archipelago in the morning.
+But I did not get off till 1 pm as I had a training session with Lu: I want to build up muscles and improve mobility through exercise.
+This picturesque island resort is popular among beachcombers and kite surfers.
 The water is pristine and we could snorkel close to the beach.
 I walked around the island before snorkelling close to the beach.
 I took a tender back to the ship around 5:30pm.
 Alas, though the sea appeared calm, the swell was horrific.
 When the tender was approaching the ship, it was suddenly thrown onto it.
 A lady was thrown off her seat and hurt her head and back.
 I was almost thrown off my seat too!
 She cried out in pain.
 I prayed she was not badly injured and would recover as soon as possible.

-D11 & 12 Levuka (to add)
+D11 & 12 Levuka, Ovalau Island

 Comments are closed.